Application due date: March 2, 2012

 The goal of the enhanced sabbatical program is to ensure that the sabbatical opportunity leads to a project’s completion within a reasonable amount of time.
 As such, an applicant may request funding to be expended during any of a sabbatical’s three stages (pre-sabbatical, sabbatical, and post-sabbatical), but applications should emphasize how projects will continue forward once teaching and service loads are resumed.
 Whether or not applicants request funds for all three stages, they must address post-sabbatical plans in their application.
 In other words, the applicant should describe the writing support, collaboration, etc. that will produce a finished research or creative project.

 Pre- and post-sabbatical plans might include travel (e.g., to a specific research site or archive) mentoring or research groups (e.g., setting up or participating in research networks on and off campus, the creation of a writing group); productions and performances (e.g., development funds for a performance or an exhibition; choreography costs), matching funds (e.g., for a grant, artists’ colony residency), and so on.
-This list is not exhaustive but illustrates the types of funding that may be requested in connection with a sabbatical project.
+This list is not exhaustive but illustrative of the types of funding that may be requested in connection with a sabbatical project.
 Enhanced sabbatical funds cannot be used as compensation for faculty time or for a course buy-out or release.
-Requests can be made for up to $5,000.
-Faculty members who plan a spring or full year sabbatical should note that all funds must be expended by the end of the fiscal year in which the sabbatical occurs.
+Requests can be made for up to $5,000 and all funds must be expended by the end of the fiscal year in which your sabbatical occurs.

 Faculty members are not permitted to expend Enhanced Sabbatical Funds and Project Funds in the same fiscal year.